jeffwilliams/srex/README.md

 There are also some commands not supported in sam:

+   * **z/pattern/**      Loop over each match that starts with pattern and ends just before the start of the next match of pattern
    * **n[indexes]**	Only select the ranges with the specified indexes.
 Valid values for indexes include:

       1. N   a single number selects the range N only.
 Ranges are counted starting from 0.
 If N is negative it specifies counts from the last element instead